Nosto/wiki-docs/apis/graphql-an-introduction/graphql-for-headless.md

 #### Fetching Recos

 The `forOrderPage` field will return the result of all the recommendations that are configured for the order-confirmation page.
+When `slotIds` filtering is used, the result will only contain the recommendations for the specified Slot Ids.